JuliaDynamics/TimeseriesSurrogates.jl/paper/paper.md

 TimeseriesSurrogates.jl is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), a GitHub organization dedicated to creating high quality scientific software for studying dynamical system.

-#TODO: Example figure of a surrogate, just like in the docs.

 ## Available surrogate methods

 TimeseriesSurrogates.jl is a software package for the Julia programming language [@Bezanson:2017] that provides performant implementations of commonly used surrogate methods, using an easily extendable interface.
 As of the 1.0 release of the package, supported methods include: